nataliekao03/cs166project/README.md

 6. **Use Password Managers**: Encourage the use of password managers.
 These tools can generate and store complex passwords, reducing the temptation to reuse passwords across multiple sites.

 Implementing these strategies can significantly enhance your network's security and resistance to dictionary attacks, protecting sensitive data from unauthorized access.

-## Disclaimer

-This tutorial is for educational purposes only.
-Do not attempt to access networks without explicit permission from the rightful owners.